patrickdappollonio/patrickdappollonio/HOWTO.md

 ```

 Any of these fields can be accessed by using the dot-notation as common in Go templates.

+### PR Status images

+The `PullRequest` struct has a method called `StatusImageHTML` that generates an HTML image tag with the status of the pull request.
+The method receives an integer that represents the size of the image in pixels.
+Any value is possible.

+The returned value is an image tag with the icon status of the pull request, plus the text status.
+For an open pull request, the icon will be the typical "open" icon, and the text will be "open".
+For a closed pull request, the icon will be the "closed" icon, and the text will be "closed", and so on.

 ### Data files